President Trump, first lady Melania Trump test positive for coronavirus

 WASHINGTON (NewsNation Now) — President Donald Trump and first lady Melania Trump have tested positive for COVID-19, according to a tweet from the president.
-The president’s positive coronavirus test comes after he and first lady were exposed to one of their closest aides, Hope Hicks, who tested positive Thursday.
+The president and first lady’s diagnoses come after one of their closest aides, Hope Hicks, tested positive for the virus Thursday.

 “Tonight, @FLOTUS and I tested positive for COVID-19.
 We will begin our quarantine and recovery process immediately.
 We will get through this TOGETHER,” the President said on Twitter.